The New Google Merchant Center: What You Need to Know

 As you may have seen Google has recently given Merchant Center more than just a fresh coat of paint.
 Along with a new responsive user interface that makes it easier and more efficient to use, there’s also lots of new features to get familiar with.

 The update is now globally available.
-So here’s a quick overview of what’s new in Merchant Center.
+So here’s a quick overview of what’s new in Google Merchant Center.

 A Shiny New User Interface